-I am a writer, researcher, and teacher, currently based at Northwestern University where I am a Presidential Fellow and recently defended my PhD dissertation.
-My dissertation studies contemporary protest narratives, poetry, and art created by Indigenous authors from Oceania.
+I am a writer, researcher, and teacher, currently based at the University of Colorado Boulder, where I am the 2020-2021 Environmental Futures Postdoctoral Fellow.
+From 2018 to 2020 I was a Presidential Fellow at Northwestern University, where I defended my PhD dissertation in May 2020.
+My academic research focuses on contemporary protest narratives, poetry, and art created by Indigenous authors from Oceania.

-My work has been generously supported by Northwestern University's Presidential Society of Fellows, the Buffett Institute of Global Studies, and the Native American and Indigenous Studies Cluster at Northwestern.
+My work has been generously supported by the "Deep Horizons" Mellon Sawyer Seminar at CU Boulder, Northwestern University's Presidential Society of Fellows, the Buffett Institute of Global Studies, and the Native American and Indigenous Studies Cluster at Northwestern.